dipakmeher/CoreKG-HumanSmuggling/README.md

 Make sure you are in the correct directory.
 Follow the full setup and usage instructions provided here:
 [https://github.com/microsoft/graphrag](https://github.com/microsoft/graphrag)

+#### Baseline (GraphRAG) Prompts
-All the required prompts are present in the baseline/ragtest/prompts/ folder.
+All the required prompts for the baseline model are present in the `baseline/ragtest/prompts/` folder.

 ## Conclusion